Arkansas River Valley

 The Arkansas River Valley Wildland Fire Academyis entering its eleventh year at Arkansas Tech University.
 With an average attendance of over 300 students, the academy strives to meet the diverse needs of all firefighters by providing a well-rounded, safe and welcoming learning environment.
 Our mission is to enhance the abilities and skills of each firefighter in attendance.

-This year the academy is offering courses geared toward wildland firefighters from all wildland fire agencies ranging from four to 40 hours in length.
-Taught by instructors from state and federal agencies the academy is able to bring unique experiences and lessons learned to the table that portrays a broader view of the profession.
+This year the academy is offering courses geared towards wildland firefighters from all wildland fire agencies ranging from 4 to 40 hours in length.
+Each course is taught by instructors from state and federal agencies, allowing the academy to provide unique experiences as well as a wealth of professional knowledge and abilities to each course.

 The mission of the Arkansas River Valley Wildland Fire Academy is to provide professional wildland fire training that meets the National Wildfire Coordinating Group Standards.

 - Providing concentrated, quality and professional training in an interagency environment.

 - Providing quality training that enhances advancement opportunities for attendees in the wildland firefighting profession.

 - Promoting safety and integrating the efforts of State, Federal, and Tribal organizations by utilizing the Incident Command System.

 - Facilitating a national approach to incident management by providing cognitive and hands-on experiences.